 Homer Sykes.
 Luminous Lint, for Connoisseurs of Fine Photography http://www.luminous-lint.com/app/photographer/Homer__Sykes/A/

 Homer Sykes.
 Photoworks article Strip Tease Tent Pinner Fair http://photoworks.org.uk/strip-tease-tent-charter-fair-pinner-1971/

 Radio interview There Then Here Now with Mark Aitken https://www.mixcloud.com/Resonance/there-then-hear-now-26th-january-2017/

 Homer Sykes PhotoShelter Blog http://blog.photoshelter.com/2012/03/my-photographic-style-the-beauty-of-a-35mm-lens-and-simple-composition/

-As an award-winning photographer I have never been busier, managing my extensive archive, working on personal projects, and shooting new material.
+As an award-winning photographer I have never been busier, managing my extensive archive of over twenty thousand content rich images, working on personal projects, and shooting new material.